nasuni-labs/nasuni-api-utilities/README.md

 1. [Refresh info about a given path:](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/post/#tag/Volumes/paths/~1volumes~1{volume_guid}~1filers~1{filer_serial}~1path~1{path}/post)
 Posting to this endpoint causes the NMC to request current information from the associated Edge Appliance for the path (statting it).
 Once this is done, the path is considered to be a "known path" for the Get info on a specific path endpoint.
 Known paths are only cached for 10 minutes before expiring.
 2. [GET info on a specific path (only valid for known paths):](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1path~1%7Bpath%7D/get/)
 Calling this NMC API endpoint and specifying the Edge Appliance serial and path, asks the NMC to give the requestor information it has about the specified path.
-This only works if the path is a "known path"-- In other words, if the path has recently been enumerated/statted by the NMC file browser or API call.
+This only works if the path is a "known path"-- In other words, if the path has recently been enumerated/statted by the NMC file browser or API call (Using "Refresh info about a given path").

 Finally, the [Get a list of all known paths with a specific volume and filer](https://docs.api.nasuni.com/api/nmc/v120/reference/tag/Volumes/paths/~1volumes~1%7Bvolume_guid%7D~1filers~1%7Bfiler_serial%7D~1paths~1/get/), can be used to get a list of paths that are "known"--in other words, have recently been statted by POSTing to the "refresh info about a given path" endpoint.
-A directory reported as being reported as "known" just lets you know that it is eligible to be used with the "GET info on a specific path" endpoint.
+A directory reported as being reported as "known" lets you know that it is eligible to be used with the "GET info on a specific path" endpoint.
 Known paths expire from the NMC after 10 minutes.

 Note: Paths are case-sensitive.
-If the wrong case is specified, the paths and path status endpoints will not return results.
+The paths and path status endpoints will not return results if the wrong case is specified.

 ## Get Path Info
 This script uses the NMC API to get info for the specified path.
 It first calls the "refresh info" endpoint to update stats for the path and then calls the "get info" endpoint.\